-This contact information is automatically loaded for students' upon enrollment with the university.
+This contact information is automatically loaded for students upon enrollment with the university.
 For faculty/staff mobile phone numbers and contact information for their emergency contacts, will be collected by going to ChetNet via the University Website>Spartan Alert Sign-up for messages.
-University Safety will direct students how to sign up during Welcome Week and will direct faculty/staff at new employee orientation.
+University Safety will direct faculty/staff at new employee orientation on how to sign up.